micahcantor/fig/README.md

 prefixed with the `@` operator) to be provided by the user: a username, an email, and a flag for if the service is running locally.
 These two objects are merged togetherusing the `&` operator.

-Fig is built in the Racket ecosystem, but can be used outside of Racket from the command line.
-It can be compiled to either to a Racket hash table or to JSON.

 ## Using Fig from Racket

 If we save the above file as `example.fig`, then we can use it from another Racket program: